s-bunthet/myYouTubeTutorial/command line in linux terminal/linuxCommandLinesTutorial.md

 This tutorial aim to introduce basic but popular command lines in Linux terminal.

+You can refer the my the YouTube playlist(expained in khmer) [here](https://www.youtube.com/playlist?list=PLR9cB9dCWlxfLwaLnmz8c34XMxxT7T11A).

 ## Tutorial 1

 1.  `ctr+alt+t`: open the terminal